miggysp/miggycsa/_posts/Sprint1/2024-11-10-Seed Tracker.md

 ## Introduction

-Seed Tracker is an intelligent grading and progress-tracking system designed to help students and teachers monitor academic performance efficiently.
-Using automated data analysis and real-time feedback, Seed Tracker ensures that students stay on top of their learning progress.
+Seed Tracker is a grading and progress-tracking system designed to help students and teachers monitor academic performance efficiently.

 ## Key Features